-Is there a jump from IGCSE Level to A Level?
 Much of the content that is covered in the IGCSE course is revisited in the A Level course, meaning that the key concepts are familiar.
-If you are interested in the subject and proactive in your own learning, A Level Chemistry is no harder than any other subject.
+You simply need to be interested in the subject and proactive in your own learning.